Flutter localization and internationalization i18n with examples

 Preparing the Flutter app

-We are going to create most of the files inside the lib folder so unless stated otherwise you should work within that folder.
+We’ll create most of the files inside the lib folder.
+Unless stated otherwise, you should work within that folder.

-So, let’s open lib and tweak the main.dart file in the following way:
+First, open lib and modify the main.dart file as follows:

 import 'package:flutter/material.dart';